Bak0n/ALL-The-Stuff/CodeCombat/Flag-Controls/NOTES.md

 ###ABOUT THE PROJECT
 The idea of Flag Controls was a code block that would be copied and pasted into any level and provide an easy and simple way to beat levels.
-Currently, it has 2 functions, the second in an early state.
+Currently, it has 2 functions, and a third in an early state.

 ###HOW TO USE IT
 Flag Controls is simple, just